 The Chairman ran through a list of what ARGE has achieved over the last year.
 Which included:- The 5 meetings of the executive board Development of the Business Plan Cooperation with EDSF Lobby work with KELLEN and ORGALIME The quarterly technical reports produced The numerous marketing communications created and distributed via website news stories and press releases.
 A review of the three active working groups and the single sub-group of WG C. Further detail of ARGE’s mission, aims and objectives are available in the 2012-13 Business Plan available from the General Secretary ( firstname.lastname@example.org ).

 The theme of the 60th Annual Congress was Sustainability, and this was emphasised in the review of the Business Plan.
 ARGE’s commitment to Sustainability was further addressed with an action plan on this topic that was written by Paul Browne of Assa Abloy.
 Unfortunately, at the last minute he was unable to present it himself.
 Stephan Schmidt from FV S +B came to the rescue and was the perfect understudy yet again.
 Pierre Vilian presented his report on Standardisation.
-And Arjen Koole presented his report on the lock and hardware market, with graphs and forecasts.
-All reports from the General Meeting will be available for members only on the website by the end of November 2012.
-Zoe Quinlan, Marketing Executive, unveiled the new design of the ARGE website.
+Arjen Koole presented his report on the lock and hardware market, with graphs and forecasts.
+All reports from the General Meeting are available for members only on the ARGE website.
+Zoe Quinlan, ARGE Marketing Executive, unveiled the new design of the ARGE website.
 This was very well received with some delegates jesting that it was too impressive to be British!
 It has been produced by web design company, Hullabaloo.
 For next year’s 61st Congress, Dublin has been put forward as a possible location.